composewell/streamly/docs/User/HowTo/Compiling.md

 * `-fdicts-strict` is needed to avoid [a GHC issue](https://gitlab.haskell.org/ghc/ghc/issues/17745) leading to memory leak in some cases.
+In GHC 9.6.x this issue cannot be avoided even with `-fdicts-strict` option.

 * `-fspec-constr-recursive` is needed for better stream fusion, it allows the `SpecConstr` optimization to occur in more cases.
 Large